FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 12/4/2020 - Changed Automation Mechanisms to Better Program and Interface with.
 Tweaked Autonomous and Scoring Strategy to Focus More on High Goal Consistency.

 - 12/6/2020 - Added the Grabbing of the Second Wobble Goal to Main Autonomous and Began Testing Main Autonomous for Upcoming Scrimmage.

+- 12/8/2020 - Updated Side Autonomous Code for New Magazine and Shooter.
+Began Testing anf Tuning the Main Autonomous for Upcoming Scrimmage.
+Also, Began PID Control
+Programming.